wuvt/slack-hooks/README.md

-# slackyi
+# Slack-Hooks

-Slackyi is a microservice that responds to a Slack slash command with information about whether or not it is currently yi.
+Slack-Hooks is a microservice that that provides functionality used by the WUVT team on Slack.

 ## License
 Copyright (c) 2019 mutantmonkey